ZhihuiM/Fish-eyes/README.md

 # fish-eyes

-We collected some algorithms for fish eye image de distortion.
+We collected some algorithms for fisheye image distortion correction and human detection on fisheye images .
 Including RAPiD and some traditional algorithms (checkboard, horizontal expansion, latitude, longitude).

 ## Folder Structure